As 31st January is approaching, people in the UK will have at their back of minds to submit the self assessment tax returns to HMRC.

 - A utility bill copy in your name with your address

-- Your bank statements for the year
+- Bank statements for the relevant year

 - Details of your income and expenses during the year from all sources

-- Details of any rental income
+- Details of any rental income and related expenses

 Failure to Submit a Tax Return on Time

-If you are unable to submit the tax return till the dealine, you will get a £100 penalty straight away from HMRC, and it can increase if return is not submitted for extended period.
+If you are unable to submit the tax return till the deadline, you will get a £100 penalty straight away from HMRC, and it can increase if return is not submitted for extended period.